sperrys/Chateau/README.md

 Response:
 	- If sucessful, `"type": "MessageSendResponse"` and `"status": 200` goes to the person who sent the message
-	- If sucessful, all clients in chat will get a `"type": "GroupMessageRecv"`, `"content": "food"`
+	- If sucessful, all clients in chat will get a `"type": "MessageRecv"`, `"content": "foo", "sender": "client1", "chatname": "client1"`
 	- If generic failure, `"type": "ErrorResponse", "status": 400`

-**Message From Other Person in Group Chat**

-"type" : "GroupMessageRecv"

-arguments:
-	`"status": 201` (if chat was newly created), `200` if afterthat "sender": username of the person who sent the message "content": the actual content of the new message in the chat

 **Clients List:**